 Good design is vital to creating a banner ad that people will click on.
-This short guide will lead you through the planning and work process that is required to design a banner ad.
+This short guide will lead you through the planning and work process that is required to design a remarkable display ad.

 In order to design a banner ad, you need to look at the workflow as a whole process.
 The process of a successful banner ad campaign starts from the planning of the campaign and banner ad and ends at the closing of a sale or the intended overall goal of the banner ad.
 Knowing how to design a banner ad is only one component for creating an effective banner ad campaign.
 Other elements such as placement and creating effective landing pages are also important.
 This guide will focus on how to design banner ads.